kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/the-writing-process.md

 1. **Planning (Week 3)**

-    The goals of the planning step are to 1) clarify the purpose of your writing, 2) think about who your audience is and how you can tailor your writing to them, 3) identify the best channel to transmit your writing, and 4) gather the information that you will need to support your writing; all before you start creating the content of your message.
+    The goals of the planning step are to 1) clarify the purpose of your writing, 2) think about who your audience is and how you can tailor your writing to them, 3) gather the information that you will need to support your purpose, and 4) identify the best channel to transmit your writing; all before you start creating the content of your message.

 2. **Structuring (Week 3)**